 After a full list of necessary data, Gurski’s thesis gives two main axioms, namely, Stasheﬀ and unit polytopes: the 2-dimensional correspondence of pentagonal and triangle equations for monoidal categories.
-However, it does not explicitly spell out all diagrams obtainable by naturality, modification, and (2-)functionality conditions.
+However, it does not explicitly spell out all diagrams obtainable by naturality, modification, and (2-)functoriality conditions.
 Unpacking these conditions, one can recover KV’s axioms, which underlines the goal of this paper.

 The recovery procedure needs to consider two main issues.
 The first one is the difference between tensorators in KV’s version and our version.
 Kapranov and Voevodsky defined three tensorators which can be obtained by a single tensorator of the tricategory approach.
-The second difference is an extra piece of data given by KV which can be written based on other data: a 2-morphism $\epsilon$ between left and right 1-unitors indexed by the unit object, i.e., $r_I, l_I : I \otimes I \longrightarrow I$.
+The second difference is an extra piece of data given by KV which can be written based on other data: a 2-morphism $\epsilon$ between left and right 1-unitors indexed by the unit object, i.e., $r_I, l_I: I \otimes I \longrightarrow I$.
 To show it is redundant, we present a proof sketch in the comparison section \ref{sec:extra_data}.

 \begin{discussion} Baez and Neuchl \cite{baez} reviewed the semi-strict definition of monoidal 2-category.
-Stay, one the other hand, spelled out the definition but without tensorators \cite{Stay}.
+Stay, on the other hand, spelt out the definition but without tensorators \cite{Stay}.
 Schommer Pries cited Stay \cite{schom}.
-The combination of both, constructs the full description of a monoidal 2-category.
+The combination of both constructs the full description of a monoidal 2-category.